356th Fighter Squadron: Post-Korean War Reactivation

-Korean duty
+Vietnam War

 During the Vietnam War, the unit was deployed to Misawa Air Base, Japan on 16 March 1965.
 At Misawa, it was assigned to the 39th Air Division, whose mission was to support Misawa, Taegu Air Base and Kunsan Air Base in South Korea which all had just been reactivated.

 From Misawa, aircraft and personnel of the 356th rotated six F-100D aircraft every ten days to Kunsan and Taegu performing Nuclear alert duty.
 The 356th was on a TDY status to Misawa AB until 13 August 1965 when it was permanently reassigned to the 39th AD.

 In August 1967, the F-100's were sent to Vietnam as replacement aircraft and the 356 TFS converted to the F-4 Phantom II.

 On 15 January 1968, the 475th Tactical Fighter Wing was activated at Misawa and took over as host unit from the 39th Air Division.

 On 23 January 1968, as a response to the capture by the North Koreans of the USS Pueblo, the 356 TFS was immediately dispatched to Kunsan.
 For a week, the 356 TFS was the only deterrent at Kunsan until the 4th Tactical Fighter Wing was deployed from Seymour Johnson Air Force Base, NC and took over alert duties.

 When the 354 TFW became the permanent host unit at Kunsan AB in July 1968, the 356th was NOT assigned to its 354th TFW host unit at Myrtle Beach AFB.
 At Kunsan, the 356 TFS was part of Detachment 1, 475th Tactical Fighter Wing, which was a separate operating unit.
 On 15 March 1971, the 3d Tactical Fighter Wing replaced the 475 TFW at Misawa and absorbed its assets.
 The 356 TFS was inactivated and the squadron was reassigned back to the 354 TFW at Myrtle Beach AFB.

+Returning to Myrtle Beach AFB in 1971, the unit was re-equipped with A-7D Corsair II fighter-bombers.
+The unit operated from Korat RTAFB from October 1972 to April 1973.

+The 356th TFS aircraft flew Combat Search and Rescue "Sandy" missions to locate and protect downed airmen until they were rescued.
+On November 17, 1972, Major Colin A. "Arnie" Clarke led a successful 9-hour mission to recover a F-105 Wild Weasel crew shot down near Thanh Hoa the previous night.
+Clarke returned safely despite taking heavy damage from ground fire, and was later awarded the Air Force Cross for his role.

+The unit frequently interchanged personnel with the provisional 4554th Tactical Fighter Training Squadron assigned to the 354th at Myrtle Beach.